Climate of Scotland: Temperature

+Frequent weather

 Rainfall

 Rainfall totals vary widely across Scotland— the western highlands of Scotland is one of the wettest places in Europe with annual rainfall up to 4577 mm.
 Due to the mountainous topography of the western Highlands, this type of precipitation is orographic in nature, with the warm, wet air forced to rise on contact with the mountainous coast, where it consequently cools and condenses, forming clouds.
 In comparison, much of eastern Scotland receives less than 870 mm annually; lying in the rain shadow of the western uplands.
 This effect is most pronounced along the coasts of Lothian, Fife, Angus and eastern Aberdeenshire, as well as around the city of Inverness.
 Inchkeith in the Firth of Forth receives only 550 mm of precipitation each year, which is similar to Rabat in Morocco, and less than Barcelona receives per year.
 Also, as a result of this the north-western coast has about 265 days with rain a year and this falls to the south east to a minimum of about 170 days along the coast to the east of high ground.

 Snowfall is less common in the lowlands, but becomes more common with altitude.
 Parts of the Highlands have an average of 36 to 105 snow days per year, while some western coastal areas have between 12 and 17 days with snow a year.

 Sunshine

 The maximum amount of sunshine in a calendar month was 329 hours in Tiree in May 1946 and again in May 1975 while the minimum, a mere 36 minutes, was recorded at Cape Wrath in the Highlands in January 1983.

 Dundee and Aberdeen are the sunniest cities in Scotland.
 On the longest day of the year there is no complete darkness over the northern isles of Scotland.
 Lerwick, Shetland, has about four hours more daylight at midsummer than London, although this is reversed in midwinter.

 Annual average sunshine totals vary from as little as 711–1140 hours in the highlands and the north-west, up to 1471–1540 hours on the extreme eastern and south-western coasts.
 Average annual sunshine hours over the whole territory are 1160 (taking 1971 to 2000 as standard) meaning that the sun shines just over 25% of the time.

+During a prolonged period of sunshine towards the end of March–mid April 2025, a number of wildfires broke out across Scotland, mostly notably in the Isle of Arran, Cumbernauld, Edinburgh and at the Galloway Forest Park in Dumfries and Galloway.
+The Scottish Fire and Rescue Service urged the public to "act responsibly" as the threat of wildfires across Scotland continued.